extendr/extendr/paper.md

 Project lead Andy Thomason received a grant from the R-consortium [@consortiumConsortiumFundedProject2023].

-We would like to acknowledge Jeroen Ooms for his [hellorust](https://github.com/r-rust/hellorust) [@hellorust_cran], and continuous maintenance of this manual embedding of Rust in R proof of concept project.
+We would like to acknowledge Jeroen Ooms for his [hellorust](https://github.com/r-rust/hellorust) [@hellorust_cran], and continuous maintenance of a hand-written embedding of Rust in R example project.
-Their [github.com/r-rust](https://github.com/r-rust) contains several examples of hand-crafted bindings to Rust packages for R.
+Their [github.com/r-rust](https://github.com/r-rust) contains several examples of hand-crafted bindings to Rust packages for R, such as `gifski` [@gifski_cran].

 # References